 Your home is your castle, a safe haven for you and your family.
-If you are facing foreclosure, particularly in the aftermath of a divorce, job loss, hospitalization or death, it threatens the stability of your home life.
-Once a foreclosure action has been made, you have less than 21 days to act.
+If you are facing foreclosure, particularly in the aftermath of storm such as Hurricane Harvey, a divorce, job loss, hospitalization or death, it threatens the stability of your home life.
+Once a foreclosure action has been made, you typically have less than 21 days to act before your property is sold at auction.
 The banks have lawyers to protect their rights, and so should you.

 We understand you want to slow the foreclosure process or stop foreclosure altogether.
-At The Lane Law Firm, we offer strong foreclosure defense representation to homeowners in the Houston, Dallas, San Antonio, Austin, and throughout most of Texas.
+At The Lane Law Firm, we offer strong foreclosure defense representation to homeowners in the Houston, Dallas / Fort Worth, San Antonio, Austin, and throughout most of Texas.

 In many circumstances, we can delay your foreclosure or lawsuit long enough to allow you to catch up on late payments, if you wish to simply reinstate the mortgage, or until you can complete the short sale of your home.